Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 The latent space (dimension 64) serves as a bottleneck for information flow, compressing the 43-dimensional feature vectors while retaining temporal structure through GRU hidden states.
 Each GRU module employs a single layer with batch-first processing, this way is more efficient in handling the variable-length sequences (fixed at T=20 here).
 The tanh activations in Embedder, Supervisor, and Generator bound outputs to [-1,1], normalizing inputs and promoting stable gradient flow during backpropagation.

+In Phase 2, the adversarial components (Generator and Discriminator) are introduced.
+The Generator synthesizes noise-driven latents that are then supervised by the pretrained modules to produce plausible LOB sequences.
+Moment-matching losses are applied to enforce statistical alignment (mean and variance) across features, this is a common practice in financial GANs.
+Adam optimizers incorporate weight decay (default 1e-5) and the supervisor loss is weighted by $λ_sup$ (tuned 0.1-1.0) to balance temporal smoothness against adversarial sharpness.

+To address LOB-specific challenges like leptokurtosis, an auxiliary kurtosis proxy loss is integrated into the Generator's objective.
+This will lead to computing the fourth central moment mismatch across batches.
+This will cause heavier tails in synthetic distributions without altering the core architecture with its weight (λ_kurt=5 baseline) optimized via Bayesian search.

 Training Procedure
 ---